LanceMcCarthy/GoldenClouds/index.md

 1. Connect to `Golden Clouds Guest` (no password).
 2. Your device should automatically open the Terms of Service (ToS) web page, just like airports and coffee shops.
     - If this doesn't happen automatically, just open your browser and attempt go to any website.
 3. Accept the ToS and you're done.
+Note that the lease runs out in 30 days, if you are staying longer, you will be redirected to the ToS again for another 30 days)

 This what the ToS acceptance page looks like: